-French Narrator (At the end of Nasty Patty): Well, that's our story.
+French Narrator (At the end of "Nasty Patty"): Well, that's our story.
 Yes, they are all idiots, aren't they?

-Mr. Krabs has Spongebob make a nasty Krabby Patty.
-Just as the Inspector is about to take a bite, he chokes on a fly (underwater?) and passes out.
-Krabs later learns that the fake Health Inspector was captured.
-You'd then expect that Spongebob, Krabs, or someone else would go see if he's all right.
+In "Nasty Patty", Mr. Krabs and SpongeBob catch wind of a fake health inspector being on the loose while they have a health inspector of their own inside the building.
+You'd Expect: Either Mr. Krabs or SpongeBob to ask the inspector for legal documentation.
+Instead: They make the Nasty Patty.
+So: SpongeBob gives the Nasty Patty to the health inspector.
+Just as he is about to take a bite, he chokes on a fly (underwater?) and passes out.
+Krabs later learns that the fake health inspector was captured.
+You'd Then Expect: SpongeBob, Krabs or someone else to go see if he's all right.
 He should still have a working pulse, and they could give him a real Krabby Patty and pass the inspection.
-Instead they think they've killed him, starting a long charade of burying him and hiding him from the cops, unintentionally torturing him in the process, even when he turned out OK.
+Instead: They think they've killed him, starting a long charade of burying him and hiding him from the cops, unintentionally torturing him in the process, even when he turned out OK.

-In Spongebob Meets the Strangler, the Tattle Tale Strangler puts on a mustache gag to get closer to strangling Spongebob.
-You'd expect Spongebob to see through the Paper-Thin Disguise Instead He falls for the oldest trick in the book, then again, Spongebob's idiocy throughout that point gives us hilarious moments that unintentionally but rightfully give the Strangler punishment.
+In "SpongeBob Meets the Strangler", the Tattle Tale Strangler puts on a mustache gag to get closer to strangling SpongeBob.
+You'd Expect: SpongeBob to see through the Paper-Thin Disguise Instead: He falls for the oldest trick in the book.
+Then again, SpongeBob's idiocy throughout that point gives us hilarious moments that unintentionally but rightfully give the Strangler punishment.

 "A Pal for Gary" is pretty much the definition of this trope.

-Then, Gary saves Spongebob by using a lasso and acting like a cowboy, and knocks Spongebob out of Puffy Fluffy's mouth.
+The whole episode involves Spongebob getting a new toy-like thing named Puffy Fluffy, for Gary to play with, completely unaware that it hates being around other pets (even when the pet seller told him that).
+He showers Puffy Fluffy with respect and tries to force Gary to accept him.
+That night, he thinks Gary and Puffy Fluffy will get along perfectly, but Puffy Fluffy transforms into a monster and terrorizes Gary throughout the house.
+It causes damage to Spongebob's house, and the next morning when Spongebob wakes up, he thinks Gary is responsible!
+He enters the living room and sees Gary in Puffy Fluffy's mouth!
+You'd Expect: Spongebob to try to save Gary.
+Instead: He angrily tells Gary to put Puffy Fluffy down.
+Uh, yeah, he can't do that right now, because Puffy Fluffy has him IN HIS MOUTH!
+As he continues to rant, he is then taken by Puffy Fluffy's fangs.
+Then: Gary saves Spongebob by using a lasso and acting like a cowboy, and knocks Spongebob out of Puffy Fluffy's mouth.
 Puffy Fluffy then breaks out of the pineapple house and flees.
-You'd then expect that Spongebob would finally realize what Fluffy really was, and apologize to Gary for treating him so terribly, considering he, oh you know, JUST SAVED HIS LIFE.
-Instead he tries to get Puffy Fluffy back, but after that fails, he scolds Gary AGAIN.
+You'd Then Expect: Spongebob to finally realize what Fluffy really was, and apologize to Gary for treating him so terribly, considering he, oh you know, JUST SAVED HIS LIFE.
+Instead: He tries to get Puffy Fluffy back, but after that fails, he scolds Gary AGAIN.
 WHAT?!
 He neglected his own pet horribly in favor of a monster and NEVER apologized!
 And despite that, they make up in the very next scene with little trouble, in which Spongebob decides to take Gary to work everyday so he won't neglect him.
-Extra idiot points: Considering that at the beginning of the episode, Spongebob felt bad and that he was neglecting Gary, he should have thought of THAT while Puffy Fluffy was there, but NOOOOOOO.
-Let's just face it: Spongebob was more of a jerk & than usual in this episode.
+Extra Idiot Points: Considering that at the beginning of the episode, Spongebob felt bad and that he was neglecting Gary, he should have thought of THAT while Puffy Fluffy was there, but NOOOOOOO.
+Let's Just Face It: Spongebob was more of a jerk than usual in this episode.
 He was also more of an idiot as well.

 In "Kracked Krabs", Mr. Krabs enters a video of him being cheap to win the "Cheapest Crab Alive" award.
 In the video, Mr. Krabs puts a sign for free Krabby Patties attracting a crowd of customers and then charges $1 per footstep.
-You Expect: The crowd would do the smart thing and upon seeing the sign, would get all their Krabby Patties to go and take large footsteps to make sure they can pay as little as possible, or go to a different resturant.
+You'd Expect: The crowd to do the smart thing and, upon seeing the sign, would get all their Krabby Patties to go and take large footsteps to make sure they can pay as little as possible, or go to a different resturant.
 Instead: Upon seeing the sign, the customers start bouncing around and taking tons of footsteps in panic.
 Later, they lose like 50 Krabby Patties, throwing them off balance and making them take more footsteps, which ends up costing them more than what the Krabby Patties would have cost.
 It's incidents like this that make you wonder if the Bikini Bottom except Squidward, Sandy, and Mr. Krabs know the value of a dollar.
 At least it was kind of funny.

 Plankton's plan in "Frozen Face-Off".
 He builds a robotic duplicate of himself to distract everyone else at a sled race while he is back at the Krusty Krab.
 But Karen is left out of it.
 You'd Expect: Plankton to have built a duplicate for Karen or a robotic worm.
 With Karen around, Plankton could have stolen the formula much quicker than in the episode.
 Instead: He has Karen freeze her circuits in the sled race so he could get the formula himself.
 Ultimately, Karen joins SpongeBob and friends to thwart his plan.